ProView- Advanced Elements Fishbone Stand Up Paddle Board

 I’m absolutely in love with this paddle board.
 I can’t stop SUPing with it!
 The only feature I would love to add to this SUP is backpack straps on the carrying bag, but it works perfectly fine with the two large straps.

 Jess Shuck is a customer service and social media guru at Outdoor Prolink.
-She enjoys a plethora of outdoor activities, but you will mostly find her SUPing, mountain biking, hiking, skiing or generally being upside down.
+She grew up competing in gymnastics at a high level, and transitioned to skiing, crossfit, and climbing once at college at CU.
+After coaching gymnastics for many years, she started working at Outdoor Prolink in April of 2016, and has become the outdoor content thrill seeker of the bunch.
+She enjoys a plethora of outdoor activities, but you will mostly find her SUPing, mountain biking, hiking, skiing, generally being upside down or pretending to be a photographer.
 Find her on instagram @jessisupsidedown.